alexanderhenderson/project-campfire/README.md

 ## Intended market

-The people that we expect to use this are those who work at public libraries, and the proprieters of those establishments.

-* Librarians
-* People who go to the library
+The intended market of our software is any establishment that needs a way to manage their library system (education systems, public libraries, etc).

 ## Functionality

-* Reserve/Checkout items in inventory (books, etc)
 * Inventory managment
+* Reservation management
-* User/Member portal and signup
+* Member portal to view/search inventory, register for events and reserve inventory
+* Registration and login/logout for members
-* Events/Programs
+* Events/Programs (Calendar?)
-* Calender
-* Visual online Art Gallery
+* Visual online art gallery
-*